 What is Enterovirus D68?

 Enterovirus D68 (EV-D68) is one of more than 100 non-polio enteroviruses.
 This virus was first identified in California in 1962.
-The United States is currently experiencing a nationwide outbreak of EV-D68 associated with severe respiratory illness.
+The United States is currently experiencing a nationwide increase of EV-D68 outbreaks that are associated with severe respiratory illness.

 You can help prevent yourself from getting and spreading EV-D68 and other respiratory illnesses by following these steps: